xiangweilee/docker-elk/README.md

 Filebeat + Logstash + Elasticsearch + Kibana in one docker-composer.yml file

-> Here we use apache.log file a an example
+> Here we use apache.log file as an example

 ## Start